 Just like freshwater and seawater fishing are worlds apart, the gears differ in many aspects.
 The fly reel that has accompanied you on hundreds of fishing trips in a river won’t stand a day at the sea if it is not worth the salt.
 That is why you need specific equipment for saltwater fishing e.g best saltwater wading boots, best waders for surf fishing, and so on.

 Now how will you know if you have the best fly reel for saltwater?
 To have a good fly-in-the-salt experience, there are some parameters that we use to measure our wading gear.
 Here are a few:

 1. Sealed Drag

 You don’t want the salt from the sea or the sand from the beach to get in your reel’s drag system and wreak havoc in it.
 Your drag is precious and needs extra care, particularly for saltwater fly reels.
 After all, this sport depends on it.

 2. Substantial Drag

 Since we’re on the topic, let’s discuss drag strength.
 It is even more critical for saltwater fly reels in seawater because the marine fish are usually bigger and more challenging.
 To stop them from swimming away, you need more force.

 But more drag also comes with greater chances of your line breaking off.
 It all comes to your fishing skills which are tested vigorously at sea.

 3. Corrosion-Resistant Materials

 It is understandable.
 The high salt content in seawater poses a threat to your gear.
 Anodized surfaces and rust-proof coatings protect your seawater fly reels from crumbling due to salt.
-Regardless, always wash your fly reels with water after your fishing session.
+Regardless, always wash and clean your saltwater fly reels with water after your fishing session.

 After extensive testing, I think the Ross Evolution R Salt fly reel is best for saltwater fishing.
 Its features are perfect for withstanding harsh environments and stronger fish.